 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online application for the above post.
-Applicants should apply online and upload an up-to-date C.V.
-Review of applications start as soon as possible and continue March 3, 2020, or until the post is filled, whichever is earlier.
+Applicants should apply online and upload an up-to-date C.V. and a cover letter.
+Review of applications start from February 26, 2021 and continue until March 11, 2021, or until the post is filled, whichever is earlier.